Our Team Members

-Dr Bowerman is a Lecturer in Bioscience at the School of Medicine, a Group Leader at the Institute for Science and Technology in Medicine and a Group Member of the Wolfson Centre for Inherited Neuromuscular Disease in Oswestry.
-Dr Bowerman is also a principal investigator in the UK SMA Research Consortium.
-Dr Bowerman is also a member of the Motor Neurone Disease Association (MNDA) Biomedical Research Advisory Panel (2018-present) and a member of the editorial board of Brain Sciences (2019-present).
+Dr Bowerman is a Lecturer in Bioscience at the School of Medicine, a Group Member of the School of Pharmacy and Bioengineering and a Group Member of the Wolfson Centre for Inherited Neuromuscular Disease in Oswestry.
+Dr Bowerman is also a principal investigator in the UK SMA Research Consortium, a member of the Motor Neurone Disease Association (MNDA) Biomedical Research Advisory Panel (2018-present) and a member of the editorial board of Brain Sciences (2019-present).

 Dr Bowerman completed her Ph.D.
 (2006-2012) in Dr Rashmi Kothary's laboratory (Ottawa Hospital Research Institute (OHRI)/University of Ottawa, Canada) where she held a CIHR Frederick Banting and Charles Best doctoral award and received the OHRI Dr. Ronald G. Worton Researcher in Training Award.
 Dr Bowerman then joined Dr Cedric Raoul's laboratory at the Institut des Neurosciences de Montpellier in France as an EMBO Long-Term Fellow (2012-2014).
 From 2014-2016, Dr Bowerman was a postdoctoral research assistant at the University of Oxford in Prof Matthew Wood's group.
 In October 2015, Dr Bowerman was the recipient of a Junior Research Fellowship at Somerville College, University of Oxford (2015-2017).
 In January 2016, Dr Bowerman was awarded and SMA Trust Career Development Fellowship at the University of Oxford.

 Emma Sutton, M.Phil., Ph.D.
 Candidate